I've said it before (I've even written about it before), but I'll say it again: winter is one of my favorite times to visit the American Southwest.

 There are 3 options I'd recommend when it comes to accommodation at/near Zion:

 There's one national park lodge within Zion National Park, plus a couple campgrounds that usually stay open through the winter.
 Campgrounds and the lodge can fill up months in advance, but winter is usually the season with the least amount of demand.

-Zion Lodge is most affordable during the winter, too; right now (December 2020), you can find rooms for as little as $150 per night!
+Zion Lodge is most affordable during the winter, too; you can often find rooms under $180 per night!
 The Zion Lodge offers both hotel-style rooms and suites, along with private cabins you can rent.
 There's an on-site restaurant, too.

 Just outside of the park, you might also consider Zion Ponderosa Ranch Resort, which offers all sorts of accommodation options and activities.

 Find out more info about camping in Zion National Park here.

 Personally?
 I'd skip the in-park lodges and stay in the nearby town of Springdale, which has lots of hotel and restaurant options.

 I stayed at the La Quinta Inn & Suites Springdale and would definitely recommend it.
 Another good hotel option is Springhill Suites by Marriott, or you could book one of these yoga-inspired suites at Nama-Stay, or a cute cottage at Red Rock Inn Cottages.